nystudio107/plugindev/cms_v3/buildchain/README.md

 The `app.ts` just includes our CSS and an icon, while the `welcome.ts` mounts a Vue component that generates confetti.

-To get the confetti to appear, you just need to add the following to your template:
+To get the confettit to appear, you just need to add the following to your template:

 ```twig
 {% block preContent %}